shaik1002/biggitlabbomb/doc/user/packages/container_registry/delete_container_registry_images.md

 ## Garbage collection

 Deleting a container image on self-managed instances doesn't free up storage space, it only marks the image as eligible for deletion.
-To actually delete unreferenced container images and recover storage space, self-managed instance administrators must run [garbage collection](../../../administration/packages/container_registry.md#container-registry-garbage-collection).
+To actually delete unreferenced container images and recover storage space, administrators must run [garbage collection](../../../administration/packages/container_registry.md#container-registry-garbage-collection).

-The container registry on GitLab.com includes an automatic online garbage collector.
+On GitLab.com, the latest version of the container registry includes an automatic online garbage collector.
+For more information, see [this blog post](https://about.gitlab.com/blog/2021/10/25/gitlab-com-container-registry-update/).
-With the automatic garbage collector, the following are automatically scheduled for deletion in 24 hours if left unreferenced:
+In this new version of the container registry, the following are automatically scheduled for deletion in 24 hours if left unreferenced:

 - Layers that aren't referenced by any image manifest.